ihh/funkscene/README.md

 One limitation of the way `#GOSUB` is implemented is that `#IF...#THEN...#ENDIF` does not play well with `#GOSUB`.
 You may be tempted to do something like this.
 Don't:

-	// This is bad code and WILL NOT COMPILE
+	// This is bad code (not just because of the stereotyping) and WILL NOT COMPILE
 	#SCENE
 	 You are in the scullery.
 	 #IF got_knife #THEN